H4HWV2011/msjarvis-public-docs/docs/KTS-detailed_timesheet_2025-2026.md

 ### Work Model
 - **Daily Commitment:** 16 hours/day, often extending past midnight
-- **Protected Hours:** 9:00am–1:30pm allocated to Medicaid Waiver care; all other waking hours dedicated to Ms. Jarvis and related infrastructure development
+- **Protected Hours:** 9:00am–1:30pm allocated to Medicaid Waiver care; all other waking hours dedicated to Ms. Allis and related infrastructure development
 - **No weekends/weekdays distinction** — continuous infrastructure-critical work supporting 24/7 system availability and rapid-response debugging cycles

 ---

 ### Intellectual Property Allocation
 The MountainShares mutual credit system and associated commons governance configurations are being developed for use by Harmony for Hope as part of its charitable mission.
-The Ms. Jarvis Geospatial Intelligence Platform is proprietary software owned by Kidd's Technical Services, LLC and is made available to Harmony for Hope under a non‑exclusive, royalty‑free license for use in support of MountainShares and related community benefit projects.
+The Ms. Allis Geospatial Intelligence Platform is proprietary software owned by Kidd's Technical Services, LLC and is made available to Harmony for Hope under a non‑exclusive, royalty‑free license for use in support of MountainShares and related community benefit projects.

 ---